Tony Lewis (musician): Solo career

 In 2014, Spinks died of liver cancer at the age of 60.
 His friendship and musical partnership meant a lot to Lewis, and the loss of his friend was devastating.
 Afterwards, Lewis decided to take a break from music for two years.
-His wife Carol eventually encouraged him to begin recording again, and get back to what he really loved doing, and what had always brought him comfort.
+His wife Carol, whom he married in 1985 eventually encouraged him to begin recording again, and get back to what he really loved doing, and what had always brought him comfort.
 He returned to his solo roots, revisiting early lyrical ideas and playing around with a body of backing tracks.
 Eventually, he teamed up with his wife Carol; he discovered she had a talent for writing lyrics.

 Lewis and his wife collaborated on a new body of work, taking on the spirit of the Outfield while allowing Lewis' own style to shine through.
 In October 2017, with the support of Randy Sadd of Protocol Entertainment (who was a radio promoter for the Outfield from 2004 to 2011), Lewis was introduced to Tanner Hendon and was signed to the latter's record label Madison Records.
 A new album was soon released, Out of the Darkness, featuring the lead-off single "Into the Light".
 On this new album, Lewis played all the instruments, as well as producing and recording everything himself.
 A posthumous six song EP named More Than I Dared was released in November 2020.

+Personal life

+Lewis was born and raised in the London Borough of Tower Hamlets in the East End of London, where the capital's rich music scene sparked his early interest in music.

+In 1985, he married his wife Carol, who became a steady source of encouragement in both his personal and professional life.
+She contributed to his solo projects, helping shape his creative direction during later years.
+The couple maintained a private family life centred on their two daughters, Gemma and Rosie, and three grandchildren.

+Lewis was a supporter of West Ham United F.C.

 Death

-Lewis died on 19 October 2020, aged 62, at his home near London.
-His cause of death was not given.
+Lewis died suddenly and unexpectedly on 19 October 2020, at the age of 62, at his home near London.
+His cause of death was not publicly disclosed by his family or representatives.

+His passing was confirmed through a statement from his publicist, Bari Lieberman, which was shared on Lewis's official social media accounts and quickly reported by major news outlets including the BBC and Rolling Stone.
+The statement read: "It is with great sadness and sorrow to announce that Tony Lewis has unexpectedly passed away.
+He was a beautiful soul who touched so many lives with his music and infectious spirit."

+Initial tributes poured in from fans worldwide via social media, expressing grief and gratitude for his contributions to 1980s pop-rock, while former band associates and the broader music community acknowledged his warm personality and talent.